MDC logo engraved on exterior wall of building

 Surviving Academia

-Surviving Academia is primarily a group for spouses of people in graduate school or spouses of those working as an academic.
-It is a gathering of people who want to thrive through the ups and downs of academic life while:
+Surviving Academia is a support for spouses of people in graduate school or spouses of those working as an a academic.
+It is made up of people who want to thrive through the ups and downs of academic life while

 Financial Aid Application